bitblip/cse2421tldr/content/posts/reading-pointers-on-c.md

 ```

 ### undef
 Remove a definition.
-Usefull for re-defining a definion.
+Usefully for re-defining a definition.
 ``` c
 #undef name
 ```